-If you are married.
-If you are married, you are vested, and you die before your payments from the Component begin, the Component provides a preretirement death benefit to your surviving spouse.
+• If you are married.
+If you are married and have a vested benefit, and you die before payments from the Component begin, the Component provides a preretirement death benefit to your surviving spouse.

-The benefit is based on the benefit you accrued as of the date of your death or termination of employment (if earlier), but not beyond December 31, 2011 (i.e., the day on which benefit accruals under the Component were frozen).
-Payments can begin on the first day of the month after your death, but not before the first day of the month in which you reach age 55 (whichever is later).

-If you die before age 65, your surviving spouse can defer payments until any time up to the first of the month following your 65th birthday.
-If your spouse elects to begin receiving payments before the month after your 65th birthday, the benefit amount is reduced for early distribution.
+The benefit is based on the benefit you accrued as of your date of death or termination of employment (if earlier), but not beyond December 31, 2011 (i.e., the day on which benefit accruals under the Component were frozen).
+Payments can begin on the first day of the month after your death, but not before the first day of the month in which you reach age 55.
+If you die before age 65, your surviving spouse also can defer payments until any time up to the first of the month following your 65th birthday.
+If your surviving spouse begins to receive payments before the month after your 65th birthday, the benefit amount is reduced for early distribution.

-The amount of the benefit is equal to the 50% survivor's portion of a 50% qualified joint and survivor annuity that could have begun payments to you immediately before the day your spouse's benefit was to begin.
-However, if you die after electing and beginning to receive a 25%, 75% or 100% joint and survivor option for your spouse, such form will apply in lieu of the 50% qualified and joint and survivor option.
+The amount of the benefit is equal to the 50% survivor's portion of a 50% qualified joint and survivor annuity that can begin payments to you immediately before the day your spouse's benefit is to begin.
 See the "Normal Forms of Payment" subsection under the "Forms of Payment" section for a description of the 50% qualified joint and survivor annuity.

-If you elect to start to receive your payments in the form of a 75% or 100% joint and survivor annuity and you die before your payments begin, your spouse's benefit will be the 75% or 100% survivor's portion rather than the 50% survivor's portion described above.
-See the "Alternative Forms of Payment" subsection under the "Forms of Payment" section for a description of your ability to elect a 75% or 100% joint and survivor annuity.
+If you elect to start to receive your payments in the form of a 75% or 100% joint and survivor annuity with your spouse as the joint annuitant and you die before your payments begin, your spouse's benefit will be the 75% or 100% survivor's portion rather than the 50% survivor's portion described above.
+See the "Alternate Forms of Payment" subsection under the "Forms of Payment" section for a description of your ability to elect a 75% or 100% joint and survivor annuity.